 In this step, functional components of the software are created and tested.
 Each component must be HIPAA compliant, and all changes must be tested for HIPAA Compliance.
 Software engineers use secure coding practices to develop an architecture that protects PHI from unauthorized access and ensures data confidentiality, integrity, and availability, implement access controls, encryption, secure data transmission, and other technical safeguards to protect PHI.

 Step 5.
 Release and support

 After the development stage, the HIPAA compliant software needs to be released and deployed to the relevant systems.
 This is an important stage to ensure that the software is properly integrated with existing systems and is working correctly.
 The deployment process should be conducted in a manner that minimizes disruptions to ongoing operations.

 Additionally, post-development support is crucial for HIPAA-compliant software.
 Support services should be available to promptly address any issues or concerns that may arise, including security incidents or compliance audits.
 The software vendor should provide regular software updates and maintenance to ensure that the software remains HIPAA compliant and meets the evolving needs of healthcare organizations.

 Developing HIPAA compliant software requires a comprehensive approach that considers the healthcare industry's unique requirements.
 By following the above steps, you can ensure that your products are designed and developed to meet HIPAA standards, thus providing customers with secure and reliable solutions that protect patient data and support their compliance obligations.

-Tips to Consider to Maintain Persistent HIPAA Compliance
+Tips to Maintain Persistent HIPAA Compliance

 How to build HIPAA compliant software and prolong its lifecycle?
 To avoid your solution becoming outdated and irrelevant, we highly recommend fulfilling the following procedures on a regular basis: